nativeit/sysadmin-bootcamp/README.md

 # Linux SysAdmin Bootcamp
-A historical record of an incredibly effective curriculum for learning to be a Linux systems administrator that came in the surprising form of a Reddit comment.
+A historical record of an incredibly effective curriculum that has been shared among enthusiasts for years.
+While it only consists of 20 seemingly straightforward steps, it manages to encapsulate almost everything needed for learning to become a Linux systems administrator.

 ### :no_entry: NOTICE